Reviews of Tokyo Tempos

 Booklife by Publishers Weekly

-“Musically inclined tourists will find A Guide to Jazz in Japan an invaluable planning aide, while armchair travelers fascinated by the music and scene will relish the detailed account of a country’s love affair with jazz.
-Practical, passionate guide to jazz in Japan that also celebrates the country and art form.”
+“Musically inclined tourists will find A Guide to Jazz in Japan an invaluable planning aide, while armchair travelers fascinated by the music and scene will relish the detailed account of a country’s love affair with jazz.”
 Editor’s Pick

 ReaderViews (May 2025)

 “The ultimate jazz-lovers’ dream when it comes to breaking down the what, where, and how of jazz in Japan.
-The writing draws you into each venue, giving you that you-are-there feeling, as if you’re walking around the jazz clubs taking it all in.
-You’ll be amazed at the education you’ll receive just by reading this.” ★★★★★
+The writing draws you into each venue, giving you that you-are-there feeling, as if you’re walking around the jazz clubs taking it all in.” ★★★★★